 In Spring 2020, Di Donna Galleries hosted the final and third installment of the "Maria Helena Vieira da Silva" exhibition which spanned the entire career of Vieira da Silva (b.
 1908, Lisbon; d.
 1992, Paris), a key member of Paris’s post-war art community, known for paintings that reflect her keen sense of rhythm and pattern.
 The exhibition traveled to Di Donna as part of a landmark tour in collaboration with Jeanne Bucher Jaeger, Paris, and Waddington Custot, London.

-Di Donna Galleries participates annually in Art Basel in Switzerland and Miami Beach and in TEFAF New York.
+Di Donna Galleries participates annually in Art Basel in Switzerland and in TEFAF New York.
 We are a member of The Art Dealers Association of America (ADAA).

 Emmanuel Di Donna